 It seems like everything is about to change and where joy was is now the unknown, fear and panic.

 I am not here to comment the decisions by the government but has anybody thought what this will cause to our social life?
-Locals in foreign countries are getting aggressive to foreigners aka fellow human beings.
-Where once people loved to connect, now they are being forced to disconnect.
+Locals in foreign countries are getting aggressive to foreigners, to fellow human beings.
+Where once people loved to connect, they are being forced to disconnect.